System Integrity Protection Disabled

 When System Integrity Protection is disabled on a macOS device, a System Integrity Protection disabled ticket type is created.

-The policy can be viewed by selecting the dropdown next to Apple Mobile File Integrity Disabled on the Device Posture tab.
-See: Device posture configuration overview.
+Select the dropdown next to System Integrity Protection Disabled on the Device Posture tab to view the policy.
+See Device posture configuration overview.

 • Device labels applicable to the policy.